annafurtado/pt_defmod_dore/README.md

 #### Important Notes:

-1) Please, bear in mind that this repository should be only and solely for research and non-commercial purposes.
+1) Please, bear in mind that this repository should be only and solely used for research and non-commercial purposes.